-The national Spiritual Health Lived Experience Network will bring together a community of people who identify as having lived or living experience as a consumer or carer, to collaborate with SHLEAC and SHA in our advocacy work.
+In 2022 SHLEAC established the Spiritual Health Lived Experience Network (SHLEN), a broader community of people who identify as having lived or living experience as a consumer or carer to collaborate with SHLEAC and SHA in our advocacy work.

 For more information about SHLEAC contact SHA's Mental Health Leader, Jenny Greenham at email@example.com.